Merdeka Award: Merdeka Award Talk Series

-The Merdeka Award Talk Series^{[22]} (2019–present) provides a platform for individuals to connect based on shared core values, with the goal of inspiring leadership that can positively impact communities, contribute to national development, drive economic growth, and support environmental sustainability.
+The Merdeka Award Talk Series (2019–present) provides a platform for individuals to connect based on shared core values, with the goal of inspiring leadership that can positively impact communities, contribute to national development, drive economic growth, and support environmental sustainability.

 The panel sessions within the Merdeka Award Talk Series aim to highlight thought leaders who exemplify resilience, adaptability, and creativity in overcoming challenges.
-Through real-world examples, the sessions explore how leaders have transformed setbacks into opportunities, demonstrating how individuals can make the most of every situation^{[23]}.
-The series encourages participants of all backgrounds—regardless of age, gender^{[24]}, or race—to adopt similar approaches in their own leadership journeys.
+Through real-world examples, the sessions explore how leaders have transformed setbacks into opportunities, demonstrating how individuals can make the most of every situation.
+The series encourages participants of all backgrounds—regardless of age, gender, or race—to adopt similar approaches in their own leadership journeys.
 It addresses a range of critical issues facing Malaysian society today, offering diverse perspectives and fostering awareness to inspire both individual and collective change.

-Merdeka Award Roundtables (no longer active)
+Merdeka Award Roundtables (No longer active)

 The Merdeka Award Roundtables (August 2011–2018), was a series of TV talk shows carried on ASTRO Awani Channel 501.
-Featuring leading figures from Malaysia's corporate, academic and social spheres, the Roundtables was designed to inspire, debate and discuss key issues of interest to Malaysians.
+It featured leading figures from Malaysia's corporate, academic and social spheres.
+The Roundtables were designed to inspire, debate and discuss key issues of interest to Malaysians.

-Merdeka Award Thumbs-Up Challenge (no longer active)
+Merdeka Award Thumbs-Up Challenge (No longer active)

 The Merdeka Award Thumbs-Up Challenge was an initiative organised by The Merdeka Award Trust, to create a platform for all Malaysians to share impactful and sustainable ideas based on select themes.
 The initiative encouraged participants to contribute an idea that had been tested and was impactful.

-First launched in 2015, the Thumbs-Up Challenge recognised ideas from each themed Challenge.
+It was launched in 2015 and the Thumbs-Up Challenge recognised ideas from each theme's Challenge.
 The best overall idea could be implemented on a larger scale through the Merdeka Award's wide network.